ElectricBrainUK/UnraidAPI/README.md

 Manual Config Example:
-The server and VM names are as they are in MQTT (spaces are underscores and all lower case) The payload options are started, stopped, paused, restart, kill
+The server and VM names are as they are in MQTT (spaces are underscores and all lower case) The payload options are started, stopped, paused, restart, kill, hibernate

 ```
 - platform: mqtt